ccasatejada/senscritique_books_csvmaker/README.md

 - change the csv output path

 # execution
 execute the script with:
-$ python scrap_senscritique.py
+`$ python scrap_senscritique.py`
 and wait...

 # what to do next
-go to your storygraph's account, click on the top right of your very own avatar Manage Account, then "Goodreads import" > Imports Goodreads Library, drop the csv on step 2 and click on the big green button
+go to your storygraph's account, click on the top right of your very own avatar
+then Manage Account,
+then "Goodreads import" > Imports Goodreads Library,
+finally, drop the csv on step 2 and click on the big green button

 # epilogue
-you shall continue to use your senscritique account as well as your storygraph's, that's two beautiful tool to discover beautiful new things
+you shall continue to use your senscritique account as well as your storygraph's, that's two beautiful tools to discover beautiful new things